beyzanrkeskinnn/attendance-reward-system/README.md

-# 🎓 Stellar-Soroban Education Reward DApp
+# 🎓 Stellar-Soroban Attendance Reward System

-This project is an **Education Participation Reward System** built using **Stellar and Soroban**.
+This project is an Education Participation Reward System built using Stellar and Soroban.
 It automatically rewards users who participate in educational events with tokens and collects feedback from participants.
 ## 🚀 Features

 - **Next.js** based modern frontend with TypeScript